boazFridenberg/mcp-AppsFlyer-sdk/README.md

 - Easy testing for the integration

 ## Installation
-make sure the project is cloned in your local machine, and then build the project using `npx tsc`, and add the following code in the mcp.json in your IDE (copilot, cursor):
+make sure the project is cloned in your local machine, build the project using `npx tsc`, and add the following code in the mcp.json in your IDE (copilot, cursor):
 ```
 "AppsFlyer-mcp": {
       "command": "node",